nitinkc/nitinkc.github.io/_posts/Algo/2021-10-30-syntax-ref.md

 {% gist /nitinkc/9a3b529f8bad45a05ba20405bc975411 %}

 ### Heaps (Priority Queues in Java)
 Heaps are represented using Priority Queue.

-It gives O(1) seek time.A priority queue does not permit null elements.The elements of the priority queue are ordered according to their natural ordering, or by a Comparator provided at queue construction time.
-It gives O(1) seek time.A priority queue does not permit null elements.
+  * It gives O(1) seek time.
+  * Does not permit null elements.
+  * The elements are ordered according to their natural ordering, or by a Comparator provided at queue construction time.

+METHDS :

  * 	add(E e) Inserts the specified element into this priority queue.
  *  offer(E e) Inserts the specified element into this priority queue
  *  poll() Retrieves and removes the head of this queue, or returns null if this queue is empty.

 {% gist nitinkc/c187b0ee3462c34d3e7eae3597fd01da %}

 ### MAP (Not part of Collection Framework)